Gatton murders: Background

 Michael Murphy and his brother, Daniel, had both left Gatton; Michael was working on a government farm near Westbrook while Daniel was a Brisbane police constable.
 Michael had returned home for the Christmas holidays and on 26 December 1898 (Boxing Day) had taken his sister Ellen to the Mount Sylvia Races in nearby Caffey.
 At 8pm, Michael, Ellen and another sister, Norah, left home to attend a dance due to be held at the Gatton Hall.
-Arriving at 9pm, they found that the dance had been cancelled and began to journey back, but failed to arrive.
+Arriving at 9pm, they found that the dance had been cancelled and began to journey back but failed to arrive.

 Early the following morning, Mrs. Murphy asked her son-in-law, William M'Neill, to look for the siblings in Gatton.
 Michael had borrowed M'Neill's sulky for the outing and, while on the Tent-Hill road to Gatton, M'Neill recognised his sulky's distinctive tracks (the result of a wobbling wheel) turning off the road through a sliprail.
-M'Neill followed the tracks along a rough winding trail through wattle scrub for around .75 mi before finding his missing relatives.
+M'Neill followed the tracks along a rough winding trail through wattle scrub for around .75 mi before finding the bodies of his relatives.

 The crime

-The bodies of the siblings were discovered in a field 1.2 mi from Gatton.
+The deceased siblings were discovered in a field 1.2 mi from Gatton.
 Michael and Ellen were lying back-to-back, within 2 ft of each other.
 Norah lay in the same east–west orientation, on a neatly spread rug, 28 ft to the east.
 Both women had their hands tied behind their backs with handkerchiefs.
 Forming a triangle, the sulky faced south, 17.5 ft from Michael and 36 ft from Norah.
 M'Neill's horse had been shot in the head and still lay between the shafts.
 The victims' legs were arranged with the feet pointing west.
 This signature behaviour has never been repeated in Australian criminal history and, like the murders themselves, remains a mystery.

-Before contacting police, M'Neill went to the Brian Boru Hotel (later the Imperial Hotel) in Gatton and informed the patrons of the murder; this resulted in a rush of up to forty people to the murder scene, possibly destroying evidence in the process.M'Neill later testified before the Royal Commission held in late 1899 that he called at the hotel to ask where he could find the police sergeant.
-The Commission criticized him for not going directly to the police station.
-M'Neill then contacted Acting-Sergeant William Arrell, who was in charge of the Gatton police station, who later arranged for police from Brisbane to attend to the scene.
+Before contacting police, M'Neill went to the Brian Boru Hotel (later the Imperial Hotel) in Gatton and informed the patrons of the murder; this resulted in a rush of up to forty people to the murder scene, possibly destroying evidence in the process.
+M'Neill then contacted Acting-Sergeant William Arrell, who was in charge of Gatton police station and who later arranged for police from Brisbane to attend to the scene.
 This led to further delays, with the investigating officers not arriving until forty-eight hours after the discovery of the bodies.